top of page

 Other Works By

-You can read his prior short stories (and chapters within his overarching story) in his first, second, and third posts.
+You can read his prior short stories (and chapters within his overarching story) in his first, second and third phases.

 Related Information